-A: No, but at least one delegate from your delegation must be.
+A: No, but at least one delegate from your delegation should be present during formal debate.
+You don't want to miss anything important!

-Q: Can we leave our laptop and garbage in here between sessions?
+Q: Can we leave our laptop and garbage in the conference rooms between sessions?

 A: NO, do not leave your valuables in the committee room during breaks.
 SRMUN and the hotel are not responsible for any lost or stolen goods.
-Also, please clean up after yourselves.
+Also, please be cordial to the hotel staff by cleaning up after yourselves, they would be extremely appreciative of this.